sirichandanagangam/RearrangeScreens-android/README.md

 git remote add RearrangeScreens-android https://github.com/sirichandanagangam/RearrangeScreens-android.git git fetch
 ```
-The code of the website in which you have to change the order is https://github.com/sirichandanagangam/RearrangeScreens-Website
+The code of the web portal in which you have to change the order is https://github.com/sirichandanagangam/RearrangeScreens-Website
 <!-- USAGE EXAMPLES -->
 ## Screenshots
 <table>